eavise-kul/lightnet/docs/notes/03-A-pascal_voc.rst

 test.py
    This file creates an object which is similar to the training engine to perform validation of a model.
-   It loads a weight-file, runs the model through the testset and computes a PR and mAP metric.
+   It loads a weight-file, runs the model through the testset and computes an mAP metric.

 prune.py
    This file sets up a pruning and re-training pipeline, in order to reduce the number of channels in the convolutions of your network, whilst maintaining the same accuracy.